 In a nutshell, you have a lot of control over your physical and mental wellbeing!

 I think for far too long we have been fed a line of malarkey.
-The typical line of thought has been, you get what you get and you have to learn how to deal with it.
-Over the past decade this has been proven to be completely false.
+That you get what you get and you have to learn how to deal with it.
+Over the past decade, this has been proven to be completely false.